xint0n9/linxintong/README.md

 1. Edit `index.html`, inserting content into appopriate HTML elements to give your page some structure.
 2. Use Google / ChatGPT to discover what are the appropriate elements to use.

-To preview your unstyled content, you need to enable Github Pages.
-Do the following:

-1. Go to **Settings > Pages**.
-2. Under **Build and deployment > Branch**, select `main` branch.
-3. Click **Save**.
-4. It may take 10-15 seconds for your Github Page to be deployed.
-When it is successful, you should be able to view it at `<your github username>.github.io`.
-5. You can remove the comments if you wish.
+3. You can remove the comments if you wish.

 Note: The default styling applied by your browser to each element is **not going to be what you actually want**.
 Ignore this for now; we will work on styling separately.